awsdocs/aws-batch-user-guide/doc_source/vpc-interface-endpoints.md

-# Access using an interface endpoint<a name="vpc-interface-endpoints"></a>
+# Access AWS Batch using an interface endpoint<a name="vpc-interface-endpoints"></a>

-You can use AWS PrivateLink to create a private connection between your VPC and \.
-You can access as if it were in your VPC, without the use of an internet gateway, NAT device, VPN connection, or AWS Direct Connect connection\.
-Instances in your VPC don't need public IP addresses to access \.
+You can use AWS PrivateLink to create a private connection between your VPC and AWS Batch\.
+You can access AWS Batch as if it were in your VPC, without the use of an internet gateway, NAT device, VPN connection, or AWS Direct Connect connection\.
+Instances in your VPC don't need public IP addresses to access AWS Batch\.

 You establish this private connection by creating an *interface endpoint*, powered by AWS PrivateLink\.
 We create an endpoint network interface in each subnet that you enable for the interface endpoint\.
-These are requester\-managed network interfaces that serve as the entry point for traffic destined for \.
+These are requester\-managed network interfaces that serve as the entry point for traffic destined for AWS Batch\.

 For more information, see [Interface VPC endpoints](https://docs.aws.amazon.com/vpc/latest/privatelink/vpce-interface.html) in the *AWS PrivateLink Guide*\.

-## Considerations for<a name="vpc-endpoint-considerations"></a>
+## Considerations for AWS Batch<a name="vpc-endpoint-considerations"></a>

-Before you set up an interface endpoint for , review [Interface endpoint properties and limitations](https://docs.aws.amazon.com/vpc/latest/privatelink/vpce-interface.html#vpce-interface-limitations) in the *AWS PrivateLink Guide*\.
+Before you set up an interface endpoint for AWS Batch, review [Interface endpoint properties and limitations](https://docs.aws.amazon.com/vpc/latest/privatelink/vpce-interface.html#vpce-interface-limitations) in the *AWS PrivateLink Guide*\.

- supports making calls to all of its API actions through the interface endpoint\.
+AWS Batch supports making calls to all of its API actions through the interface endpoint\.

 Before you set up interface VPC endpoints for AWS Batch, be aware of the following considerations:
 + Jobs using Fargate resources launch type don't require the interface VPC endpoints for Amazon ECS, but you might need interface VPC endpoints for Amazon ECS, Amazon ECR, Secrets Manager, or Amazon CloudWatch Logs described in the following points\.